Jobsite Theater

 Jobsite Theater is an American professional theater company incorporated in 1999 and located in Tampa, Florida, United States.
 They are the resident theater company of the Straz Center for the Performing Arts (formerly Tampa Bay Performing Arts Center).
-Co-founder David M. Jenkins serves as Producing Artistic Director.

 History

 Founded by David M. Jenkins, Michael Caban, Alan Fessenden, John Lott, and Jason Vaughan Evans using the 54-seat Silver Meteor Gallery in Ybor City as their first home, the company moved into the Off Center Theater (now the Shimberg Playhouse) as resident theater company in 2003.

 Focus

 Jobsite produces a broad range of theater, focusing on younger and non-traditional theater attendees but attracting audiences of all ages and backgrounds to downtown Tampa.
-Jobsite has modeled their company, the material they produce, and their approach to theater production on companies like Chicago's Steppenwolf Theatre and the Berliner Ensemble.
+Jobsite has modeled their company, the material they produce, and their approach to theater production on companies like the Steppenwolf Theatre and the Berliner Ensemble.